dmitripr/covid19/README.md

 Then run `compare_countries_confirmed.py` and `compare_countries_deaths.py` to generate the graphs and a CSV files with the related data.
 Then run `predict_daily_growth_confirmed.py` and `predict_daily_growth_deaths.py` to get predictions.

+Prediction calculates and uses daily change rates from available data to calculate exponential regression and predict future based on calculated coefficients.

 Required python3 package libraries:
 ```
 pandas